 Theology at Sidney

-Sidney's current external Director of Studies is The Revd Dr Greg Seach, who is the Dean of Clare College.
+Sidney's current external Director of Studies is The Revd Dr Philip Hobday, who is a Fellow and Director of Studies at Magdalene College.

 Find out more

 1 - 3